Andrzej Sapkowski: Major works

-The main character of "The Witcher" is Geralt of Rivia, a monster hunter trained for this since childhood.
+The main character of "The Witcher" is Geralt of Rivia, trained as a monster hunter since childhood.
 Geralt exists in a morally ambiguous universe, yet manages to maintain his own coherent code of ethics.
 At the same time cynical and noble, Geralt has been compared to Raymond Chandler's signature character Philip Marlowe.
 The world in which these adventures take place is heavily influenced by Slavic mythology.

 In her review of Blood of Elves, Alice Wybrew of Total Sci-Fi writes that "Moving effortlessly between moments of wrought emotion and staggeringly effective action, to lengthy periods of political discussion and war stratagems, Sapkowski addresses every aspect of a good fantasy novel eloquently and with ease.
 His style reads as easily as David Gemmel, but hits harder and deeper than his late fantasy comrade.
 Creating a world that is both familiar and comfortable, it is through his inventive use of character manipulation that he generates a new and realistic experience".
+Alex Jay of Polygon further observes that within Sapkowski's fantasy tales, "there are parallels to the complicated history of ethnic strife and resistance to oppression in Central and Eastern Europe".
+The depictions of the disputes between nonhumans and humans "echo real-world disputes over territory and citizenship that draw dividing lines according to race, nationality, or ethnicity".

-In 2001, he published the Manuscript Discovered in a Dragon's Cave, an original and personal guide to fantasy literature.
-It was written in the form of an encyclopaedia and the author discusses in it the history of the literary genre, well-known fantasy heroes, descriptions of magic terminology as well as major works of notable writers including J.R.R.
-Tolkien's The Hobbit and The Lord of the Rings, Robert E. Howard's Conan, C.S.
-Lewis's The Chronicles of Narnia, Ursula K. Le Guin's Earthsea, Roger Zelazny's The Chronicles of Amber, J.K.
-Rowling's Harry Potter or George R.R.
-Martin's A Song of Ice and Fire.
+In 2001, he published the Manuscript Found in a Dragon's Cave, an original and personal guide to fantasy literature.
+It was written in the form of an encyclopaedia and the author discusses in it the history of the literary genre, well-known fantasy heroes, descriptions of magic terminology as well as major works of notable writers including J. R. R. Tolkien's The Hobbit and The Lord of the Rings, Robert E. Howard's Conan, C. S. Lewis's The Chronicles of Narnia, Ursula K. Le Guin's Earthsea, Roger Zelazny's The Chronicles of Amber, J. K. Rowling's Harry Potter, and George R. R. Martin's A Song of Ice and Fire.

-Sapkowski's next book series was The Hussite Trilogy set in the 15th century at the time of the Hussite Wars with Reinmar of Bielawa as the main protagonist.
+Sapkowski's next book series was the Hussite Trilogy set in the 15th century at the time of the Hussite Wars with Reinmar of Bielawa as the main protagonist.
 Mariusz Czubaj writes:

-Although The Hussite Trilogy proved less popular compared to The Witcher, it has been described as the author's "magnum opus".
+Although the Hussite Trilogy proved less popular compared to The Witcher, it has been described as the author's "magnum opus".
 Published between 2002 and 2006, the series was released as an audiobook in 2019.